ZQ wool [pronounced 'zee-q']

 Every employee shall be treated with respect and dignity.
 No employee shall be subject to any physical, sexual, psychological or verbal harassment or abuse.

-CHILD LABOR & YOUNG WORKER
+CHILD LABOUR & YOUNG WORKER

 No person shall be employed under the age of 14 or under the age for completion of compulsory education, whichever is higher.
 Young workers will be protected by restriction of type of work and hours of work.